Your Code Is A Liability

 Code is a liability, but coders are a clear asset.

-Developers: don’t skip the tests for critical code.
+Developers: do not skip the tests for critical code.

 I write tests for self contained code that is beyond my ability to understand at a glance.
 That limit is always lower that I think.
 As Dave Astels said: “Test where the risk is.”

-I do not write tests for how the code is arranged when I’m figuring out the feature.
+I do not write tests for how the code is arranged when I am figuring out the feature.

 I rarely test UI directly.
 UI tests take too long to run and the maintenance is almost never worth it.

-Talk about different ways to achieve the same thing.
+Ask if there are other quicker ways to achieve the same thing.
 Argue about the architecture and the arrangement of the different concepts you’re planning.
-Write down a spec of the work you’re attemping and have the team critique it.
+Write down a spec of the work you are attempting and have the team critique it.

 Zone in on the simplest and lightest code structure you can find.
 Solutions developed with others will always be better than us implementing our own ideas in isolation at a ridiculous rate.